guptam/kylo-docs-test/HDP25ClusterDeploymentGuide.rst

 Prepare the HDP Cluster
 =======================

-Before installing the Kylo stack the below needs to be done on the cluster.
+Before installing the Kylo stack, prepare the cluster by doing the following:

 1. Ensure Kerberos is enabled.